Crypto Exchange Statement Reconciliation: API, CSV, and the Trade-Fee Trap (2026)

 Crypto Exchange Statement Reconciliation: API, CSV, and the Trade-Fee Trap

-Teams reconcile a centralized exchange like a bank and get burned.
-There is no canonical statement, the API and CSV often disagree, and every trade carries a fee that quietly moves cost basis.
-This guide is the reconciliation discipline for CEX activity — distinct from on-chain and bank reconciliation — hedged, because the treatment of differences is a controls and auditor question.
+This spoke covers the one reconciliation in the pillar set that has no blockchain in it: the centralized exchange account.
+Teams reconcile a CEX like a bank and get burned, because there is no canonical statement, the API and CSV exports often disagree, and every trade carries a fee that quietly moves cost basis.
+The focus here is the source-of-record and fee discipline a CEX needs, which is distinct from both on-chain and bank reconciliation.
+Because the treatment of differences is a controls and auditor question, this stays deliberately hedged.

-- Not bank reconciliation: a CEX has no single canonical statement like a bank; API vs CSV exports diverge (fields, granularity, figures); the exchange is itself the counterparty.
+- This is not bank reconciliation.
+A CEX has no single canonical statement, its API and CSV exports diverge in fields, granularity, and sometimes figures, and the exchange is itself the counterparty.

-- Neither API nor CSV is universally authoritative — it is a documented entity source-of-record policy, applied consistently.
+- Neither API nor CSV is universally authoritative.
+The source of record is a documented entity policy, applied consistently.

-- Trade fees are the trap: every trade carries a fee (netted / separate / different asset) — inconsistent handling drifts quantity and cost basis even when the headline balance ties.
+- Trade fees are the trap: every trade carries a fee (netted, shown separately, or charged in a different asset), and inconsistent handling drifts quantity and cost basis even when the headline balance ties.

-- Complementary to on-chain recon — wallet↔exchange transfers must reconcile across both without double-count/disposal.
+- It is complementary to on-chain reconciliation: wallet-to-exchange transfers must reconcile across both sources without being double-counted or treated as disposals.

-- Entity controls; sufficiency/accounting effect are the auditor's.
-Not accounting advice.
+- These are the entity's controls; the sufficiency and accounting effect are the auditor's.
+This is not accounting advice.

 Why it is not bank reconciliation

 Bank reconciliation has a canonical statement from the bank as the authoritative external record.
-A CEX typically does not provide one the same way — the API export and CSV export differ (fields, granularity, sometimes figures), there is no universal format, and the exchange is itself the counterparty whose record you reconcile to.
-So it needs a defined source-of-record policy and tolerance for source divergence (cf. crypto bank reconciliation).
+A CEX typically does not provide one the same way: the API export and CSV export differ in fields, granularity, and sometimes figures, there is no universal format, and the exchange is itself the counterparty whose record you reconcile to.
+So it needs a defined source-of-record policy and a tolerance for source divergence (compare the reconciliation pillar).

 API or CSV?

-Neither universally authoritative — it is an entity policy decision which source is the record and how API/CSV discrepancies are resolved, documented and consistently applied.
+Neither is universally authoritative.
+It is an entity policy decision which source is the record and how API-versus-CSV discrepancies are resolved, documented and consistently applied.
 Silently switching sources, or assuming they agree, produces unexplained breaks.
-The chosen source-of-record and method are part of the control environment.
+The chosen source of record and resolution method are part of the control environment.

 The trade-fee trap

-Every trade typically carries a fee reducing proceeds / increasing cost, and fee handling differs by exchange and export (netted, separate, or charged in a different asset).
-Inconsistent fee reconciliation makes quantity and cost basis drift even when the headline balance appears to tie (this feeds auditing cost basis & gains).
-Fee treatment must be explicit; its accounting effect is framework-specific, auditor-confirmed.
+Every trade typically carries a fee that reduces proceeds or increases cost, and fee handling differs by exchange and export: netted, shown separately, or charged in a different asset.
+Inconsistent fee reconciliation makes quantity and cost basis drift even when the headline balance appears to tie (this feeds auditing cost basis and gains).
+Fee treatment must be explicit, and its accounting effect is framework-specific and auditor-confirmed.

 Relation to on-chain reconciliation

-Complementary: on-chain reconciliation ties wallet activity to the chain; exchange reconciliation ties exchange-account activity to the exchange's records; wallet↔exchange transfers must reconcile across both without double-count or disposal (see internal transfer vs disposal).
+The two are complementary.
+On-chain reconciliation ties wallet activity to the chain; exchange reconciliation ties exchange-account activity to the exchange's records; and wallet-to-exchange transfers must reconcile across both without double-counting or being booked as disposals (see internal transfer vs disposal).
 Treating either alone as the whole reconciliation leaves a gap.

 Practical guidance